 Vladimír Vohralík (CZE)

 For the realisation of EMMA2 a new organisation was established: the European Mammal Foundation (the successor of the Societas Europaea Mammalogy that published the first Atlas).
 For each country a national coordinator is appointed and for the book topic coordinators are appointed.
 Together with the Steering group of the European Mammal Foundation they form the Delivery Group for the atlas.
-In April 2018 we met to share information about the progress of the project, as well as discuss the publication of the data in the Global Biodiversity Information Facility (GBIF).
+In April 2018, the Delivery group met to share information about the progress of the project, as well as discuss the publication of the data in the Global Biodiversity Information Facility (GBIF).
 Currently, the national coordinators are setting up the national databases by collating as much of the existing data available in museums, scientific literature, note books, project databases etc. In some countries, additional fieldwork is being done to gather new data and citizens are encouraged to pass on observations of mammals (see also ‘Data portals‘).

 Documents relating to the structure and development of this project can be found here: EMMA2 public documents.